How to Achieve Product-Led Growth [+Webinar]

 About the Author

-David Nash is a Principal Consultant and Trainer at 280 Group.
+David Nash is VP of Products & Services at 280 Group.

 David is a recognized expert in Product Management, Product Marketing, Entrepreneurship, and Team Development.
 He has delivered generations of successful technology Products (Hardware, Software & SaaS, Systems) and Services, and is expert in B2B SaaS, Pricing, User Experience, and In-App User Engagement.
 280 Group is the world’s leading Product Management training and consulting firm.
 We help companies and individuals do GREAT Product Management and Product Marketing using our Optimal Product Process™.